usagimaru/MacAppSettingsUI/README.md

 ### Preferences-Style Toolbar with Animation

-The window has preferences-style toolbar and native switching animation.
-It also supports “Reduce Motion” feature of accessibility.
+The window has a preferences-style toolbar and the native switching animation.
+It also supports the “Reduce Motion” accessibility setting.

 <img src="./Guide/anim.gif" width=275>

 ### Window Title

-Set active pane name as a window title automatically when panes are switched.
+The name of the active pane becomes the window title automatically when panes are switched.

 <img src="./Guide/title.jpg" width=350>

 ### Window Title with Active Pane Name on Window Menu

-Display window title with pane name on the Window menu automatically.
+The Window menu shows that same title, so the active pane is named there too.

 <img src="./Guide/windowmenu.jpg" width= 350>

 ### Only Close Button

-Basically, the window only has a close button, but a zoom button is optional for per-pane.
+The window normally has only a close button.
+A zoom button can be added per pane.

 <img src="./Guide/close.jpg" width=190>

 ### Press Escape Key to Close

-We can use the Escape key `⎋` or `⌘.` action to close the window.
+The Escape key `⎋` and `⌘.` both close the window.

 <img src="./Guide/escapekey.png" width=190>

 ### Restorable Window Frame

-The settings Window supports autosave frame via UserDefaults.
-The last window position can be restored automatically.
+The settings window autosaves its frame through UserDefaults, so the last position is restored automatically.

 ### Supported for Renamed “Settings”

-On before macOS Ventura, “Settings” was “Preferences”.
-This module can also support renamed “Settings” after Ventura.
+Before macOS Ventura, “Settings” was called “Preferences”.
+This module supports both names.

 More details of this design (Japanese): [macOS Venturaからの新しい“Settings”表記と、旧“Preferences”表記からの移行](https://zenn.dev/usagimaru/articles/de5012155f4916)